Professor of Biochemistry and Biophysics

 Our work on Rho related GTPases, has led us into the area of focal adhesion assembly and integrin-mediated signaling, as the RhoA GTPase is involved in assembly of focal adhesions, whereas Rac and Cdc42 affect the organization of the actin cytoskeleton and regulate cell migration.
-In collaboration with the Schaller laboratory (UNC-CH), we have initiated NMR structural investigations on the cell adhesion proteins, Focal Adhesion Kinase (FAK) and Vinculin.
+Our studies have focused on the cell adhesion proteins, Focal Adhesion Kinase (FAK) and vinculin and palladin.

 In addition to our investigation of ligand binding properties and conformational dynamics of FAT, we have recently initiated structural and biophysical characterization studies on the structurally related domain of Vinculin.
 Vinculin is a cytoskeletal protein localized to cell-extracellular matrix as well as cell-cell contacts.
 In both locations, vinculin participates in the linkage of transmembrane receptors, i.e. integrins or cadherins, to the actin cytoskeleton.
 Vinculin, an essential mammalian gene, functions in the control of cell survival and migration, specifically as a negative regulatory element.
 Loss of vinculin results in enhanced FAK and paxillin signaling, increased cell migration and survival, and the acquisition of tumorigenic properties in model cell lines.
 Thus, vinculin exhibits properties of a tumor suppressor.
 Given its critical biological roles, the regulation of vinculin function is obviously essential.
 Vinculin is regulated through an intramolecular inhibitory interaction between the N-terminal head domain (Vh) and the C-terminal tail domain (Vt).
-This interaction obscures docking sites for multiple vinculin-binding partners and several mechanisms have been proposed to relieve this inhibition, including phospholipid (PL) binding and interactions with talin and a-actinin.
+This interaction obscures docking sites for multiple vinculin-binding partners and several mechanisms have been proposed to relieve this inhibition, including actin, phospholipid (PL) binding and interactions with talin and a-actinin.
 Although Vt contains binding sites for paxillin and is proposed to undergo structural rearrangement upon interaction with PLs, the sites and consequence of binding these ligands have not been established.
-Given the importance of PL binding in regulating vinculin and the hypothesis that paxillin is a key binding partner in the regulation of biological functions of vinculin, these outstanding questions regarding vinculin structure and function are highly significant for the physiological regulation of vinculin and control of signaling events downstream of the integrins.
-NMR approaches, biochemical and biophysical approaches are currently being employed on the vinculin tail domain to investigate actin binding and bundling, PL and paxillin binding interactions as well as studies probing allosteric and dynamic processes.
+Given the importance of these binding interactions in regulating vinculin, several outstanding questions regarding vinculin structure and function are highly significant for physiological regulation of vinculin and control of signaling events downstream of the integrins.
+NMR, biochemical and biophysical approaches are currently being employed on the vinculin tail domain to investigate actin binding and bundling, PL and paxillin binding interactions as well as studies probing allosteric and dynamic processes.
 These research efforts are being conducted in collaboration with the Waterman group at NIH and Burridge lab at UNC-CH to integrate molecular analyses with cellular studies.

-We have recently initiated biochemical, biophysical and NMR structural studies of Ig domains contained within the cell adhesion protein palladin in collaboration with the Otey laboratory in the department of Cell and Molecular Physiology at UNC-CH.
+We have conducted biochemical, biophysical and NMR structural studies of Ig domains contained within the cell adhesion protein palladin.
 Palladin is a multi-domain, actin-associated protein that is highly conserved among vertebrate species.
-The Otey laboratory has shown that palladin exists as multiple isoforms with distinct domain structures, and overexpression of palladin isoforms in cultured cells results in dramatic, isoform-specific alterations in actin organization.
+The Otey laboratory at UNC-CH has shown that palladin exists as multiple isoforms with distinct domain structures, and overexpression of palladin isoforms in cultured cells results in dramatic, isoform-specific alterations in actin organization.
 Recently, a palladin knockout mouse was generated, and the phenotype was embryonic lethality, demonstrating that palladin plays an essential role in mammalian embryogenesis.
 To date, however, the precise molecular function of palladin is unknown.
 In order to understand the role of palladin in actin organization, we have initiated structure/function analyses to test the hypothesis that palladin binds directly to filamentous actin and functions as an actin-crosslinking protein.